Oregon Consumer Privacy Act: An Overview of OCPA

 The OCPA would take effect on July 1, 2024, in Oregon, but the rules specifically directed at nonprofit organizations would come into effect until July 1, 2025.
 The mandate for entities to respect opt out signals would be enforceable from January 1, 2026, onwards.

-Only those business operations are covered who meet certain thresholds, such as processing information related to over 100,000 customers during a year or having total annual revenue that exceeds $25 million.
+Only business operations that meet certain thresholds—such as processing information of over 100,000 customers in a year or earning more than $25 million annually—fall under the law’s coverage.

 Oregon Privacy law, like many state data protection laws, does not grant a private right of action.
-This means individual consumer is not allowed to sue organizations for violations of their rights under the Oregon Protection Act.
+This means individual consumers cannot sue organizations for violating their rights under the Oregon Protection Act.

 The Oregon Consumer Privacy Act applies almost universally to nonprofits, but nonprofits with an expressed mission that falls within the category of detecting and preventing fraud in insurance, radio/television programming, and other non-commercial activities are exempt.